Black Clouds & Silver Linings

-Black Clouds & Silver Linings is the tenth studio album by American progressive metal band Dream Theater, released on June 23, 2009 through Roadrunner Records.
+Black Clouds & Silver Linings is the tenth studio album by American progressive metal band Dream Theater, released on June 23, 2009, through Roadrunner Records.
 It was the last album to feature drummer and founding member Mike Portnoy until Parasomnia (2025) following his return in 2023.

-The album was recorded between October 2008 and March 2009 at Avatar Recording Studios|Avatar Studios in New York City, where they previously recorded Falling into Infinity (1997) and Systematic Chaos (2007).
+The album was recorded between October 2008 and March 2009 at Avatar Studios in New York City, where they previously recorded Falling into Infinity (1997) and Systematic Chaos (2007).
 Black Clouds & Silver Linings was produced by John Petrucci and Portnoy (their final album to be produced jointly as of 2024, since Parasomnia was solely produced by Petrucci), and was engineered and mixed by Paul Northfield.

 Black Clouds & Silver Linings was a major success for Dream Theater, becoming their highest-charting album on the Billboard 200, where it peaked at number six.

 History

 Dream Theater began to work on the album in October 2008.
 Mike Portnoy described Black Clouds & Silver Linings as, "a Dream Theater album with 'A Change of Seasons', 'Octavarium', 'Learning to Live', 'Pull Me Under' and 'The Glass Prison' all on one album."
 Jordan Rudess said at a NAMM Show that Spectrasonics virtual instruments were used on the album.